-- 1. A practical application that benefits the organization or agency that is their client or community partner. - 2.
+- 1. A practical application that benefits the organization or agency that is their client. - 2.
+A written thesis to the Department of Anthropology. - Suggested length is 65-90 pages. - 3.
 A verbal presentation to the Department of Anthropology.

-The applied capstone project is similar to a non-applied master's project in that it represents a substantial effort on the student's part.
+The applied thesis is similar to a traditional master's thesis in that it represents a substantial effort on the student's part.
 It is different in that the student's project will always be directed toward the needs of a client.
-All previously written thesis reports and practicums are available in PDF format in Anthropology Graduate Student canvas page.
+All previously written thesis reports are available in PDF format in Cosmic Café.